go-on/queue/README.md

 ---------

 A package with shortcuts that has a more compact syntax and is better includable with dot (.) is provided at github.com/go-on/queue/q

+It is work in progress and does not have 100% test coverage yet.

 Here an example for saving a User object, we got from json (excerpt) with the shortcuts of q.
 All other features of `queue` are also available in `q`.